huggingface/optimum-habana/examples/text-classification/README.md

 Llama Guard can be used for text classification.
 The Transformers library will change the head of the model for you during fine-tuning or inference.
 You can use the same general command as for BERT, except you need to add `--add_pad_token=True` because Llama based models don't have a `pad_token` in their model and tokenizer configuration files.
 So `--add_pad_token=True` will add a `pad_token` equal to the `eos_token` to the tokenizer and model configurations if it's not defined.

-Here is the example of Llama Gaurd text classification MRPC task finetune with DeepSpeed on 8 devices:
+Here is the example of Llama Guard text classification MRPC task finetuning with DeepSpeed on 8 devices:

 ```bash
 python ../gaudi_spawn.py \